aliclark/pragmatic-password-generator/README.md

 If password compromise is within your threat model (eg. you use MFA <sup>1</sup>) <sup>2</sup> <sup>3</sup>
-or the service incorporates measures against offline cracking attacks <sup>4</sup> <sup>5</sup>, then consider using `./ppg.py --online` instead.
+or the service incorporates measures against offline cracking attacks <sup>4</sup> <sup>5</sup>, consider using `./ppg.py --online` instead.

 MFA is recommended wherever possible when using passwords.